Search

 On this page

-A scammer calls you to ask for your help to catch a bank employee who has been stealing money or claims to be helping you resolve suspicious transactions on your bank account.
+Bank investigator fraud can have many variations such as a fraudster calls you to ask for your help to catch a bank employee who has been stealing money or claims to be helping you resolve suspicious transactions on your bank account.

-New Variation: Dial *72
+Dial *72

-New Variation: Residence visits
+Residence visits

-Variation: Catch a bank employee
+Catch a bank employee

 A scammer calls you to ask for your help to catch a bank employee who has been stealing money.
 To help, you need to go to your bank and make a cash withdrawal from your account.
 The scammer tells you not to let the bank teller know what you're doing because the teller might be involved.
 After the withdrawal, the scammer meets you in a nearby parking lot, where you turn over the cash.

-Variation: Unauthorized charges or compromised account
+Unauthorized charges or compromised account

-In a variation of this scam, the scammer claims to be from the bank or a major credit card provider.
+The scammer claims to be from the bank or a major credit card provider.
 They say there are unauthorized charges on your account or your account is compromised.
 In some cases, the scammer demands that you provide your credit card information.
 The scammer will tell you to send money for reimbursement fees or as "bait money" to help catch a bad "employee".

 Warning signs and how to protect yourself